hartwigmedical/pipeline5/README.md

 When `sbp_id` is passed to bootstrap the pipeline will take inputs from and push outputs to the SBP object store.
 This ID corresponds to the sample ID from SBP's REST API.
 The Object Store is interacted with via `gsutil` and the AWS S3 Java API.
 It is expected that the correct external configuration for the S3 interface to the Object Store is mounted correctly.

 ### Running with Docker
 Bootstrap is released along with the pipeline jars as a docker container.
 This way it can be run anywhere with docker installed (or on a Kubernetes cluster as in production).
-Here is an example useage to run against `COLO829R` on `crunch003`.
+Here is an example usage to run against `COLO829R` on `crunch003`.

 ```
 docker run -v /home/wolfe/:/secrets -v /data2/pipelineinput/COLO829_fastq/COLO829R:/patients/COLO829R/ docker.io/hartwigmedicalfoundation/bootstrap:5.1.358 -no_download